Steps 1–2 happen once per template (teal). Steps 3–5 happen on every generation (white).

 AI agent workflow

 The same five steps map onto an AI agent’s run.
-Setup is done once by a human; everything else is the agent’s job per request.| Step | Who does it | What the agent does |
+Setup is done once by a human; everything else is the agent’s job per request.

 From your AI agent’s perspective